carokrny/trivia_club/README.md

 * [Inspiration](#inspiration)

 ## General information
 Web development exercise for a faux San Francisco Trivia Club.
-This project was an exercise in developing skills for pairing HTML structure with CSS styling, in particular: semantic HTML, HTML forms with client-side verification, flexbox display, background images, fixed position elements, Google fonts, rem units, and media queries for responsive display.
+This project was an exercise in developing skills for pairing HTML structure with CSS styling, in particular:
+ - semantic HTML
+ - HTML forms with client-side verification
+ - flexbox display
+ - background images
+ - fixed position elements
+ - Google fonts
+ - rem units
+ - media queries for responsive display.

 ## Technologies
 Project is created with: